loiaconof/se-mindmap/docs/cloud/aws/services/iam.md

 # IAM

-This service allow the owner to add users and groups inside the organisation.
+This service allow to manage users and groups inside the organisation.

 ## Policies